eu-digital-identity-wallet/.github/profile/README.md

 Consumers should also be able to access services online without having to use private platforms or unnecessarily sharing personal data.
 They will have full control of the data they share.

+## Implementing Acts

+The European Digital Identity (EUDI) Regulation is complemented by a series of Commission Implementing Regulations (CIRs) — covering wallet integrity and core functionalities, person identification data (PID) and attestations, certification, protocols and interfaces, relying-party registration, the list of certified wallets, and trust services.
+The consolidated list is referenced in the [Architecture and Reference Framework on eudi.dev](https://eudi.dev), with the authoritative legal texts published on [EUR-Lex](https://eur-lex.europa.eu/).

 ## Architecture and Reference Framework

 On 3 June 2021, the European Commission adopted a Recommendation calling on Member States to work towards the development of a [a common toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox) including a technical [Architecture and Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md) a set of common standards and technical specifications and a set of common guidelines and best practices.